SohamMahajan788/Bill_Split_Calculator/README.md

 🛠️ Installation Procedure:-

 1. Ensure you have Python installed.
-2. Install the required Colorama library
+2. Install the required Colorama library:
 - Open Terminal of your code editor and type - ***pip install colorama***

 📄 Example Output:-